heristop/heristop.github.io/_posts/2014-06-17-google-translate-through-yql.md

 # PHP sample

-Lastly, I share the code I used to run an automatic translation:
+Lastly, here is the code I used to run an automatic translation:

 {% highlight php %}
 <?php